ookii-tsuki/SafeValues/README.md

 ### Installation

-* Download the "SfVal.dll" file and place it in Assets/Plugins of your project that's all
+* Download the [Latest release](https://github.com/med9999/SafeValues/releases/tag/1.0.0.0) and place the `SfVal.dll` file in Assets/Plugins of your project.

 <!-- USAGE EXAMPLES -->